bremor/public_transport_victoria/README.md

 ## HACS Support
 You will need to add this repository manually to HACS, repository URL is https://github.com/bremor/public_transport_victoria

-## Requirements
+## Prerequisites
 ### Developer ID and API Key
-Please follow the instructions on http://ptv.vic.gov.au/ptv-timetable-api/ for obtaining a Developer ID and API Key
+Please follow the instructions on http://ptv.vic.gov.au/ptv-timetable-api/ for obtaining a Developer ID and API Key.

 ## Configuration
 Add the following to your `configuration.yaml` file: